How To Build A DIY Wood Floating Desk With Simple Brackets

 7. Take the first cut board with the 45-degree angle and lay it on top of the previously installed desk brackets.

-So now here is where tricky, most likely your corner isn’t exactly 90-degrees.
+Here is where it may be tricky.
+Most likely your corner isn’t exactly 90-degrees.
 If you have a perfectly square room, let us know, but normally it is close but not perfect.
 Therefore, you cannot just assume that you can cut another 45-degree angle on the remaining board and have it fit perfectly.

 Take two scrap pieces of plywood, that are the same width as your newly cut 45-degree angle board and place them on the other side of the brackets.